 I’m more than happy to offer this discount and remove the risk with my money-back guarantee.
 Try it and if you don’t like it...
 Give us a call and we’ll issue you a full refund.
 RISK FREE!

 Bill: Well there you have it folks...
 Nate is going to be trading LIVE 52 weeks out of the year...
 Every Monday at noon...
-And each of those weeks you’re going get not one...but TWO trade recommendations...
+And each of those weeks you’re going to get not one...but TWO trade recommendations...
 Including, his #1 pick from his AI-Powered Tool SAM.
 If you do the math... that comes out to just $2.87 per week!

 And imagine…